-I emailed that information and sure enough, one day prior to departure the international mifi rental arrived.
-It was not the Huawei brand I was expecting, but that is ok.
-There was a warning attached to the mobile device to NOT plug it in until I reached the country in which it was programmed for, which in this case was Norway.
+I emailed the above information to Xcom Global and sure enough, one day prior to departure the MiFi for international travel arrived.
+It was not the Huawei brand I was expecting, but that is ok, as it worked great.
+There was a warning attached to the travel MiFi to NOT plug it in until I reached the country in which it was programmed for, which in this case was Stavanger, Norway.
 This did take me by surprise, as I was ready to plug it in and get it charged up before leaving on the trip, so keep this in mind that you will need charge time on the ground of your international trip, in my case, Europe.

-Upon arrival to my apartment in Oslo, Norway, I immediately pulled it out of its packaging and plugged it in, as it need 4 hours to charge.
-Once out on the town, I slipped it into my pocket, next to my cell phone and had it turned on.
+Upon arrival at my apartment in Oslo, Norway, I immediately pulled the travel MiFi out of its packaging and plugged it in, as it needs 4 hours to charge locally.
+Once out on the town, I slipped it into my pocket, next to my cell phone, and had it turned on.
 Here are my thoughts throughout my time in Norway.
-Be aware that I had used modes of transportation on the subway, trains, airplanes, boats and even went through tunnels and the fjords area of Norway:
+Be aware that I had used many modes of transportation on the subway, trains, airplanes, boats, and even went through tunnels and the fjords in Norway:

-- It connected right away to my devices once I programmed the password into each device and then remembered it throughout my trip.
+- The Europe MiFi connected right away to my devices once I programmed the password into each device and then remembered it throughout my trip.

-- It is a secure network, so although there was quite a bit of wifi available throughout my travels, this one was secure.
+- The travel MiFi is a secure network, so although there was quite a bit of wifi available throughout my travels, this one was secure.

-- Obviously, no roaming fees on my cell phone.
+- Obviously, there were no roaming fees on my cell phone.

 - It allowed for two countries, with the first one $14.95 a day and the second one free and/or there is also a European data package that allows for up to 40 countries at the same rate of $14.95 per day.

-- I could not use it until I got to the country in which it was programmed.
+- I could not use the travel MiFi until I got to the country in which it was programmed.
 So no usage in the airport along the way, which was a bummer for me.
 On the return, I had to get some work done and ended up with a 24 hour Boingo charge of $8.95. (ie not usable in other countries that you transit through in the airport/train station upon your return)

-- Europe MiFi only has four hours of usage, till it needs to get plugged in again.
-Tip: I didn’t figure this out till day 2, and left it on the entire time on day one.
+- Europe MiFi only has four hours of usage till it needs to get plugged in again.
+Tip: I didn’t figure this out until day 2, and left it on the entire time on day one.
 Now I realize I should have just turned it on when I needed it and then saved the battery time by turning it off when I wasn’t using it.

-- This may sound stupid, but it had a difficult passcode and it took about 5 attempts at getting the code in there before it worked.
-Many numbers and capital letters, etc., but once it, it was in the memory of the devices it worked fine.
+- This may sound stupid, but it had a difficult passcode and it took about 5 attempts at getting the code in there before it worked (with many numbers and capital letters), but once in, it was in the memory of the devices it worked fine.

-- This may be a given, but it didn’t work well on trains, as I would be going in and out of tunnels and so I get that it didn’t work, but not realizing that in advance, I thought I could get some work done on a long 6 hour train ride: NOT.
+- This may be a given, but it didn’t work well on trains, as I would be going in and out of tunnels and so I get that it didn’t work, but not realizing that in advance, I thought I could get some work done on a long 6-hour train ride: NOT!
+That didn’t happen!

-Overall, I LOVED having an international mifi rental with me all the time and would recommend getting on for your next trip, especially if you need to get some work done, even though there may be areas where this is limits.
-I found the cost to be quite prohibited, but on the other hand it sure is convenient.
-My 7 day trip to Norway would have cost $105, not sure if there are taxes, but I suspect there are, so it would probably run around $120 ‘all in’ for a week.
+Overall, I LOVED having an international MiFi rental with me all the time and I would recommend getting one for your next trip, especially if you need to get some work done, even though there may be areas where this is limited.
+I found the cost to be quite prohibited, but on the other hand, it sure is convenient.
+My 7-day trip to Norway would have cost $105, not sure if there are taxes, but I suspect there are, so it would probably run around $120 ‘all in’ for a week.

 What do you think?
 Would you ever pay for one of these devices?
-Have you rented one before?
+Have you rented an international mifi before?
 What company did you use?